Webex by Cisco gets pan-Indian universal licence

 Webex by Cisco has become the first application provider to get a pan-Indian universal licence, said the company.
 It will now be able to provide services in all 22 circles.

-A Cisco Spokesperson said in a statement: “This licence will enable us to offer enhanced Webex collaboration services to our partners and customers in India.”
+A Cisco Spokesperson, in a statement, said: “This licence will enable us to offer enhanced Webex collaboration services to our partners and customers in India.”

-Webex will now compete with telecom providers to provide connectivity solutions to businesses, in addition to the services it now offers through Tata Communications.

 It has already been issued the National Long Distance, International Long Distance license by the Department of Telecommunications(DoT), according to reports.